Product recall checklist

 - Direct mail to known customers.

-- Contact the Ministry of Consumer Affairs for help and to advise them of the recall.
+- Contact Trading Standards for help and to advise them of the recall.

 - Make sure you have adequate supplies of additional components.

 - Make sure your freephone number can handle the calls.